 For example, also try to find a so-called "change log" for a WordPress theme via Google.
 Here you can view the update history of themes .

-- Study ratings - Google search for experiences (check up-to-dateness)
+- Study reviews - Google search for experience (note timeliness)

 - Ask questions to the developer (Presell Questions)